 • Read through each question carefully

 • Check the format of each question: e.g. sentence completion; note-taking or listing; table or diagram completion; true-false or multiple-choice questions

 • Predict what type of response is required: e.g., to complete ‘___%’ you will probably need a number

 Checking at the end

 • Look for any simple spelling errors that may accidentally change the meaning of your answer (‘message’ for ‘massage’, ‘bills’ for ‘pills’, etc.)

-Think twice about going back to change something – it may be better to leave what you wrote the first time if you are not sure
+• Think twice about going back to change something – it may be better to leave what you wrote the first time if you are not sure

 How is the Listening sub-test assessed?

-Assessors follow a detailed marking guide prepared by the test designers.
+The Listening sub-test is marked by fully trained assessors who follow a detailed marking guide prepared by the test designers.
 This sets out which answers are given marks and how the marks are counted.
 Assessors use the guide to decide for each question whether you have provided enough correct information to be given the mark(s) available.
 Read more about OET assessment procedures